S3-working-group/s3-practical-guide/slides.md

 ---

-## P1.2: Qualify Organizational Drivers
+## Pattern 1.2: Qualify Organizational Drivers

 Some situations might be helpful to address in the context of an organization's primary driver.
 Others are not within an organization's domain.